Moments of the Riemann zeta function on short intervals of the critical line: Lower bounds

 This ends the proof. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lem:mollification}] By \eqref{eqn: approx funct eqn}, $\zeta$ is well approximated by a Dirichlet polynomial of length $T$.
-Moreover, $M$ is a Dirichlet polynomial of length less than $T^\delta$ for any fixed $\delta>0$.
-Therefore, an application of Chebyshev's inequality and Proposition \ref{prop:union} yield that the probability is
+\begin{proof}[Proof of Lemma~\ref{lem:mollification} for $\theta > 0$] By Lemma~\ref{zetapprox}, $\zeta$ is well approximated by a Dirichlet polynomial of length $T^{1 + \e}$ for any given $\e > 0$.
+Moreover, $M$ is a Dirichlet polynomial of length less than $T^\e$ for any given $\e > 0$.
+Therefore, an application of Markov's inequality and Proposition~\ref{prop:union} yield that the probability in \eqref{eq:lem:mollification} is

-The conclusion follows from Lemma \ref{lem4.2}. \end{proof}
+The conclusion follows from Lemma~\ref{lem4.2}. \end{proof}